RNAdetective/AIDD/README.md

 * click on the devices tab and from the drop down menu select install

 6. Once you load your new virtual box open command prompt.
 When your VM starts it will have a pop up just click next until you can click done then this will close that window.
-If it asks you to do updates click on no. Then from the devices tab select insert guest additions CD image.
-When it asks if you would like to run the CD image click yes then enter the password for user then click authenticate.
-Let the command run then when prompt hit return to close the window.
+If it asks you to do updates click on no.

 7. Next you need to get and run AIDD Instance setup scripts from github.
 Download scripts by copy and paste the following command into the terminal